 What’s the best way to look after my battery?

-Modern-day batteries are maintenance-free but do require regular charging, follow the above advice and you should get good service from a set of batteries.
+Modern-day batteries are maintenance-free but do need regular charging.
+If you follow the above advice, you should get good service from a set of batteries.

-The good thing about battery-related problems is that it usually happens progressively, i.e. the powered wheelchair doesn’t just stop working, you get an advanced warning, this should give you enough time to contact your dealership before things deteriorate beyond repair.
+The good thing about battery-related problems is that it usually happens over time.
+This means the powered wheelchair will not just stop working.
+You’re likely to get a warning in advance which should give you enough time to contact your dealer before the issue gets worse.

 What’s your top tip for wheelchair maintenance?